1908 Summer Olympics medal table: Notes

-The IOC medal database incorrectly shows the bronze medal for Dorothy Greenhough-Smith in women's figure skating for Germany (GER) instead of Great Britain (GBR), and therefore, counts 38 bronze medals for GBR and 6 bronze medals for GER.
-The corrected totals are shown on this table.

 Anastasios Metaxas (GRE) is generally credited with a bronze medal in men's individual trap shooting; no tie-breaker was held.
 The 1908 official report lists Metaxas as having tied with Alexander Maunder (GBR) and assigns bronze medals to each.
 However, Metaxas does not appear in the IOC medal database, which lists only Maunder as sole bronze medalist.
 The corrected totals are shown on this table.